LRydin/MFDFA/README.md

 # Employing the `MFDFA` library

 ## An exemplary one-dimensional fractional Ornstein–Uhlenbeck process
+The rationale here is simple: Numerically integrate a stochastic process in which we know exactly the fractal properties, characterised by the Hurst coefficient, and recover this with MFDFA.
+We will use a fractional Ornstein–Uhlenbeck, a commonly employ stochastic process with mean-reverting properties.
 For a more detailed explanation on how to integrate an Ornstein–Uhlenbeck process, see the [kramersmoyal's package](https://github.com/LRydin/KramersMoyal#a-one-dimensional-stochastic-process).
 You can also follow the [fOU.ipynb](/examples/fOU.ipynb)